yxuo/learning/readme.md

 * I know that's boring, but translate the descriptions of images too. ^u^

+### Tutorials

+* Each translation of tutorial-code must be done from scratch (no ctrl-c), as a way of training.

 ## Source

 * [Should I put a tutorial code on my GitHub? - Quora](https://www.quora.com/Should-I-put-a-tutorial-code-on-my-GitHub)